International Program for the Scholarship of Educational Leadership: UBC Certificate on Curriculum and Pedagogy in Higher Education

 * Technology-enabled practices are a thread throughout each of the above four Program Themes.

-- Download the 8-Month Blended Program Schedule for the 2017-18 UBC Faculty of SoEL Cohort (pdf).
+- Download the 5-Month Blended Program Schedule for the May-September 2019 UBC Faculty SoEL Cohort (pdf).

 To view a visual representation of the SoEL program schedule, please click here.